 The College will work with individuals to make appropriate accommodations to the best extent possible.
 Students requiring special accommodation should contact Julia Gold (email@example.com) and employees should contact Sherrill Brown (firstname.lastname@example.org).

-Will there still be the option of doing service in the community for the fall 2020 semester?
+Will there still be the option of doing service in the community?

 Internships may be performed in person with permission and agreement by host sites and students regarding precautions and risk.